zhoujt1994/scHiCluster/README.md

 The embedding generated here could be further used for batch-effect correction, clustering, and visulization.

+### Loop calling

+The loop calling framework is modified from SnapHiC.
+When using these functions, please cite [this work](https://www.biorxiv.org/content/10.1101/2020.12.13.422543v1).
+The algorithm uses single-cell imputed matrices as input.
+It first normalize the matrices by distance decay, and compute the difference between each normalized element and its local background next.
+Finally the single-cell level matrices of the same cell type are merged, and paired t-test across cells and other ad-hoc filters are applied to identify loops.

 ### Merge single cells

 When you have a list of cells that you're interested in, either determined from clustering result or from expriment labels, you can merge the contact matrices of all those single cells to generate a pseudo bulk data.